 5. Marlin Camp Carbine

 The Camp Carbine is a light hunting weapon.
 Many shooters choose it for the wooden stock that contrasts with the tactical style of other carbines, but the mechanics are just as good as the gun’s appearance.
 It’s an older gun with simple mechanisms, so it’s fairly easy to clean and maintain.
 Those also help to make it reliable, but it does need regular cleaning to stay functional.
 People who want to put in more work can customize it with a huge variety of parts from various suppliers.
-The downside to this weapon is that it has been discontinued and is only available used.
+The downside to this weapon is that it has been discontinued and available as second-hand.
 It’s worth getting one if you want a simple weapon for wilderness use, especially if you’re a novice.

 4. Ruger PC9